Rakeela/dragora-notes/envs100-nw-state-parks-essay.md

 Finding uncertainty in the task description like this is uncomfortable, though as I am starting this in the middle of a sleepless night, it will be some hours before I can reasonably question the teacher.
 Answering this could be important for determining the economic benefit of the park, as well.

 ---
+I think the block of questions that I wrote is very remarkable as a well of essay potential.
+If I push through with the potential misunderstanding of the state park system as a free-growing museum of natural resources that we need only protect, I suspect I could put together something *very* charismatic.
+Who would tell me such a concept was wrong?
+I would be praising the beauty of the very stones in those places!

+I'm still uncertain.
+I put a search for Natural Resources across the internet, and found the Washington State Parks page on Natural Resources, found here:  https://parks.state.wa.us/358/Natural-Resources

+"The Natural Resources Program's primary goal is to restore and protect the agency's natural resources, while providing safe and aesthetic environments in which the public can recreate.
+Current efforts include addressing sensitive species conservation, forest health conditions, controlling invasive species, and collecting resource inventories while supporting applied research and strategic planning.
+To advance this work, natural resource scientists and managers work directly with park staff, sister agencies, non-profit conservation organizations, and volunteers."
+(Above quotation retrieved Jan 31, 2021)

+This doesn't answer my uncertainty.
+Are sensitive species considered natural resources?
+Is forest health a natural resource?
+Are invasive species nega-resources?
+What goes into a resource inventory?
+What do natural resource scientists research?
+I have more questions now, but I also have more search direction.

+---
 Back to [[ENVS&100]]